 As the use of CBD has grown, the range of CBD infused edibles and cooking products has increased immensely, as people like to consume CBD orally.
 Consuming CBD orally is, in fact, the most common way that CBD is used.
 It is now possible to find CBD in everything from cooking oil to candy.

 For those who want to feel the effects of CBD quickly, some edible products are better than others.
-Candies for instance, offer a way to bypass the metabolism when getting CBD into our systems.
-For instance, by holding gummies under the tongue, people can enjoy what is known sublingual consumption of CBD, which has been shown to have clinical benefits.
+For instance, some products are designed to go under the tongue.
+By holding the product under the tongue, people can enjoy what is known sublingual consumption of CBD, which has been shown to have clinical benefits.